jych/cle/README.md

 # cle
 ---
-A key to your deep learning research.__
+A key to your deep learning research.<br\>
-'cle' is not a building in which it costs a lot to live,__ but a playground which is open to everyone for free.
+'cle' is not a building in which it costs a lot to live,<br\>
+but a playground which is open to everyone for free.